BassT23/Proxmox/README.md

 - hostname can be found in node terminal with `hostname`

 After that make the fingerprints.
+The used sequence can be check, if you run `awk '/ring0_addr/{print $2}' "/etc/corosync/corosync.conf"` from the host on which Proxmox-Updater is installed.
-For that connect from node, on which you install the Proxmox-Updater to node2 with `ssh pve2 uptime` for example.
+So connect from first node (on which you install the Proxmox-Updater) to node2 with `ssh pve2 uptime`, for example.
 Then from node2 `ssh pve3 uptime`, and so on.

-### If you want to update the VMs also, you have two choices:
+## If you want to update the VMs also, you have two choices:
 1. Use the "light and easy" QEMU option

      more infos here: [QEMU Guest Agent](https://pve.proxmox.com/wiki/Qemu-guest-agent)